What is endometriosis?

 If a laparoscopy (also called keyhole surgery) is performed, I insert a thin, flexible, lighted instrument through two small incisions in your abdomen and inspect your pelvic organs for signs of endometriosis, implants (growth of endometrial tissue), or scar tissue.

-If I detect any endometrial tissue that is interfering with the function of your ovaries, fallopian tubes, bowel, or bladder, I remove it.
-This can be done by cutting, scraping, laser treatment, or by using an electric current.
+If I detect any endometrial tissue interfering with the function of your ovaries, fallopian tubes, bowel, or bladder, I remove it.
+This can be done by cutting, scraping, laser treatment, or using an electric current.
 This allows me to view tissue or take a biopsy (tissue sample).

-If an endometrial cyst, also known as an endometrioma, is present on your ovary, we may opt for one of three treatment methods: draining the cyst, partially removing it, or completely excising it.
+Suppose an endometrial cyst, or endometrioma, is present on your ovary.
+In that case, we may opt for one of three treatment methods: draining the cyst, partially removing it, or completely excising it.

-About seven out of ten women report less pain during the first few months following laparoscopy surgery.
-But it is very important to note that surgery does not cure endometriosis but rather takes out abnormal endometrial tissue from within the pelvis.
+About seven of ten women report less pain during the first few months following laparoscopy surgery.
+However, it is very important to note that surgery does not cure endometriosis but rather takes out abnormal endometrial tissue from within the pelvis.

 Without hormonal suppression therapy, symptoms will return in more than half of these women.
 Studies have shown that starting hormone therapy — such as birth control pills — after surgery can extend endometriosis pain relief by preventing endometrial tissue from growing back quickly.